-Alternative 2 is essentially identical to Alternative 1 but attempts to minimize impacts to geothermal development and the mining of salable minerals within the DVTA by allowing managed access in portions of the DVTA.
-The Navy would allow salable mining activities and, subject to conditions established in conjunction with BLM leasing procedures, allow geothermal development west of State
+Alternative 2 is essentially identical to Alternative 1 but attempts to minimize impacts on geothermal development and the mining of salable minerals within the DVTA by allowing managed access in portions of the DVTA.
+As with Alternative 1, lands south of Simpson Road would be withdrawn, but under Alternative 2, Simpson Road would remain open to public use.

-Route 121.
-The Navy is currently proposing the following required design features for geothermal development:
+The Navy would allow salable mining activities and, subject to conditions established in conjunction with BLM leasing procedures, allow geothermal development west of State Route 121.
+The Navy is proposing the following required design features for geothermal development:

-- Expand Right of Way only on west side of current transmission corridor (close to current line as possible) - Construct underground transmission line connection from facility to existing transmission line Right of Way along State Route 121 - Use compatible lighting with downward facing shades, lighting with frequency that doesn't "wash out" night-vision devices - Coordinate with Navy on frequency spectrum - Use cooling towers and other structures no higher than 40 feet - Avoid steam field piping blocking current access roads to/from State Route 121 and canyon areas - Avoid photovoltaic solar/geothermal hybrid design
+- Allow the expansion of two Rights of Way (ROWs) adjacent to the current transmission corridor as close to current Terra-Gen line as possible. - Maximum width of permanent ROW is 90 feet each - Maximum width of temporary ROW is 300 feet - Construct underground transmission line connection from the facility to existing transmission line ROW along State Route 121 - Use compatible lighting with downward facing shades, lighting with frequency that doesn't "wash out" night-vision devices, and motion sensors to minimize light as appropriate - Coordinate with Navy on frequency spectrum

+- Use cooling towers and other structures no higher than 40 feet - Avoid steam field piping blocking current access roads to/from State Route 121 and canyon areas - Require a glint and glare analysis for photovoltaic solar/geothermal hybrid design, approved by the Navy, prior to construction. - Coordinate all exploratory and construction activities with NAS Fallon - Coordinate with NAS Fallon for all temporary vertical obstruction safety lighting - Coordinate with NAS Fallon on the use of unmanned aerial vehicles used in the DVTA

 Portions of the Clan Alpine Wilderness Study Area (WSA), Job Peak WSA, and Stillwater WSA have high potential for geothermal resources.
-Removing the WSA designation from portions of WSAs would open these areas to geothermal and salable mineral development, potentially offsetting impacts to geothermal development in other areas.
+Removing the WSA designation from portions of WSAs would open these areas to geothermal and salable mineral development, potentially offsetting impacts on geothermal development in other areas.
 The BLM would continue to manage any remaining WSA portions of Clan Alpine WSA, Job Peak WSA, and Stillwater Range WSAs as WSAs.
-Any exploration or development on the de-designated lands would still need to meet the proposed require design features before any activities could occur.
+Any development on any such de-designated lands would still need to meet the proposed required design features before any activities could occur.
+The Navy would coordinate with BLM with respect to any potential exploration activities as they would be temporary but would need to be compatible with training schedules in the DVTA.